 Cool Takeaways from This Year’s Holiday Strategy

-Focus your attention on Instagram marketing and Pinterest marketing.
 Those are two HUGE platforms shoppers use to find ideas.
-Thirty-seven percent of shoppers defer to social media before making a purchase, and 81 percent of buyers say social media influenced their purchase, at least to some degree.
+Thirty-seven percent of shoppers defer to social media before making a purchase.
+And 85 percent of Gen Zers say social media influences their purchase, at least to some degree.

-Social ads are a welcome interruption for shoppers
+Social ads are a welcome interruption for shoppers, especially for holiday marketing.

 Forty-two percent of Millennials and 50 percent of Gen Zers say social media is THE MOST RELEVANT channel for ads.
 Millennial women surveyed by Bustle say they expect to see brands represented on social media.
-Gen Zers say sponsored content that is the result of a partnership between a brand and their favorite social media influencers is an acceptable way for brands to approach them.
+Gen Zers say sponsored content resulting from partnerships between brands and their favorite influencers Is an acceptable way for brands to approach them.

-Eighteen percent of holiday shoppers get their gift ideas from social media ads, and seven percent say influencer recommendations are a source of gift ideas this time of year.
+Eighteen percent of holiday shoppers get their gift ideas from social media ads.
+And seven percent say influencer recommendations are a source of gift ideas this time of year.
 They make room for the unintrusive way in which social media ads and sponsored content show up on social media platforms like Instagram and Pinterest because users visit those platforms to source ideas.
-Interestingly, on Pinterest, 8 in 10 users ARRIVE on the platform with purchase intent but only 3 percent of searches are branded.
+Interestingly, on Pinterest, eight in ten users ARRIVE on the platform with purchase intent.
+But only three percent of searches are branded.

 That means…. shoppers are looking for products, not necessarily specific brands.

-Most marketers identify the primary BENEFIT of social media marketing on platforms like Instagram and Pinterest as increased exposure, but both are also highly shoppable.
+Most marketers identify the primary BENEFIT of social media marketing on platforms like Instagram and TikTok as increased exposure.
+But both are also highly shoppable.
 Instagram is the preferred platform for product discovery, whereas Pinterest is the platform pinners use to plan purchases.

-8 in 10 marketers say influencer marketing is an effective strategy.
-In just the last five years, influencer marketing has gone from being a $500 million industry to being a $6.5B industry.
+Eight in ten marketers say influencer marketing is an effective strategy.
+In just the last five years, influencer marketing has gone from being a $500 million industry to being a $21B industry.

 So, if you’re still grappling with whether or not you should incorporate social media marketing into this last-minute holiday push, the answer is absolutely.